getodk/docs/cygwin.rst

 Git and GLFS
 -------------------------------

-GitHub is an online service that lets individuals and organizations host git repositories while providing additional collaboration tools like issue trackers.
+GitHub is an online service that lets individuals and organizations host git repositories.
+It also provides additional collaboration tools like issue trackers.
 Open Data Kit uses GitHub for its public code and documentation projects.

   - Install `Git for windows <https://git-scm.com/downloads>`_.

 Make sure that git is installed properly by typing (git) in the cmd.